 The late Raceway Park track owner, Vincent Napp Jr., built a half-scale dragster for his kids in 1991, never dreaming that his invention would launch an exciting new sport for thousands of young people across North America.
 But that's exactly what happened.
 The following year, the NHRA unveiled the Jr. Dragsters as a sanctioned class on July 9, 1992, during the 23rd annual Mopar Parts Nationals at Raceway Park.
-The NHRA now offers eighth-mile drag racing competition for boys and girls 8 to 17 years old at facilities throughout the country as part of the NHRA Junior Drag Racing League (
+The NHRA now offers eighth-mile drag racing competition for boys and girls 6 to 17 years old (5 yr olds can only make single passes, Exhibition class) at facilities throughout the country as part of the NHRA Junior Drag Racing League (

 Raceway Park is the only facility of its kind that offers a separate 1/8th mile drag strip solely for the Jr. Dragsters.
 On most Sundays throughout the year, you will find close to 100 racers and their families participating in fun group activities in this safe and controlled environment where they compete for trophies, savings bonds, and bragging rights in our

 .
 We are also proud to send our finest racers to compete at the Eastern Conference Finals in Bristol, Tennessee and the Divisionals event in Maryland every year.

 When you watch the NHRA Jr. Drag Racing League, you’re watching the future of NHRA

 .
 The Jr. Dragsters are a great steppingstone for those looking to get into a full size racecar, and many former Jr. Dragster racers have gone on to do great things in the sport, even piloting top fuel dragsters!

 Here are some Fast Facts about the NHRA Jr. Drag Racing League:

 Competition takes place from a standing start, and the track is 660’, or 1/8th mile in length